AutoLogicTechnology/contractor-check-list/README.md

 - This can take upwards of 20-30 **working** days
 - The process generally involves a call from the bank
+- Some banks will give you a free banking period.
+Check out the deals on offer
+- Setting up a business bank account with the same bank as your personal account can be beneficial and speed up the process
+- Prepare to provide plenty of details to the bank about your business and your personal identity

 ### Indemnity Insurance

-- Potentially a legal/contractual requirement (confirmation needed)
+- Potentially a legal/contractual requirement (**confirmation needed**)
-- Price is based on your business and income
+- Price is based on your business and income, amongst other things
 - Your agency/contract might have specific requirements of your insurance.
 Check this out before purchasing
 - Can range between £300 - £1,000+ per year

 ### Accountant

-- Help with taxes
+- Get help with taxes and the legalities surrounding them
 - Help with expenses and what you can and cannot claim
 - Undestanding how and when to submit tax returns
+- Sign off your book at the end of your financial/tax year
 - (See below regarding Freeagent)

-### Letters

-- Wait for your letter from HMRC containing your tax reference
-- This takes upwards of two weeks
-- You can't do anything tax related without this
-- Companies House will initiate this with HMRC

 ## Optional Services &amp; Recommendations